coderefinery/presentations/2023-ISC-lightning_WS-challenges.md

 - Many moving parts
 - Zoom + OBS
 - Sound levels have to be checked
+- New bottlenecks:
+     - The Q&A is actually the thing that we worry the most (not the stream so much)
+          - We may have even

 ---

-# Workshop arrangement
+# Scaling up

+- Meeting expectations: some want walkthrouhgs and some want proper problem-solving exercises
+- there will be more people with technical problems which leads to overhead in solving them
+- Difficult to achieve a common understanding on topics
 - Level of teaching: with massive courses all participants won't have the same prerequisite level
-     - Exercises: some want walkthrouhgs and some want proper problem-solving exercise
-     - One large WS vs. multiple smaller ((This could actually be the whole topic 🤓))
-          - Collection of topics vs. concise content
-          - a lot of work in a few weeks vs. some work throughout the year
-          - reserved almost whole weeks vs. occasional days
-          - longer days vs. shorter days
-     - Community and coordination
+     - Always taking the novices into account leads all courses being basic course
+- How to know how people are doing?
+     - We don't see them, only the document
+- Certificates: how do we assess what people have been done?
 - .emph[Coordination effort] starts to outweigh lesson preparation and teaching
-          - The importance of .emph[communicating value to organizations]
-          - .emph[Outreach and marketing] takes time and work
 - Volunteer retention and building long lasting relationships takes effort
-          - Over 30 instructors/speakers, Over 100 exercise leads
+- Over 30 instructors/speakers, Over 100 exercise leads (not in one event)
-               - How to get them onboard every time?

 ---